ever-co/ever-traduora/README.md

 ## Internationalization
-Of course we'd like traduora to be avaliable in as many languages as possible.
+Of course we'd like traduora to be available in as many languages as possible.
 We're setting up a traduora server for translating traduora itself, check back soon for more details on how to contribute.

 ## Changelog